lmc2179/lmc2179.github.io/drafts/ratio_ci.md

 # Putting it together: Ratio analysis with the jackknife

+# Appendix: Some other approaches

+Percentile bootstrap and Bayesian bootstrap

+Taylor series

-# More reading and alternate approaches
+# More reading

+Q's paper, review paper

+Blog post

+CASI

 # Material